Habnone/No-Scam-Links/README.md

 Python 3.8 or higher is required.

 # Installation (if you don't know what your doing)
+1) Run `py -3 -m pip install -r requirements.txt` for Windows or `python3 -m pip install -r requirements.txt` for Linux
-Open bot.py in a text editor, go to the bottom and put your bot token to where it says 'BOT TOKEN HERE'
+2) Open bot.py in a text editor, go to the bottom and put your bot token to where it says 'BOT TOKEN HERE'

 # Credit
 This bot was made by me and Oakchris1955.